snynkm/VP-Blazor-Azure/README.md

 <ul>
   <li>
     <b>Understanding Component Life Cycles</b>
-    <p>I started to understand this concept when trying to display object properties in different components (such as OrderItem, Customer, Branch, etc.).
+    <p>I learned this concept when trying to display object properties in different components (such as OrderItem, Customer, Branch, etc.).
 I was first attempting to put them all as component properties and have them inherited.
 However, during testing I kept running into issues of objects being set to null which kept crashing my app.
 I didn't know why this was happening until I found out that component properties are essentially tied to their respective life cycles.
 This means they are temporary and reset once the cycle finishes which happens when you navigate away from the component (if I understand correctly).
 Around the same time, I also found out about Share State and what it does.
-So together with those two concepts in mind, I had to ask myself, <i> which object should I initialize directly in the component vs in the Shared State? </i> I basically boiled it down into one thing, <i>Does the initalized object need to change during the app session (two way binded) or does it not need to change (one way bind)? </i> Object properties such as a Customer's First and Last name need to change based on the user.
+So together with those two concepts in mind, I had to ask myself, <i> which object should I initialize directly in the component vs in the Shared State? </i> I basically boiled it down into one thing, <i>does the initalized object need to change during the app session (two way binded) or does it not need to change (one way bind)? </i> Object properties such as a Customer's First and Last name need to change based on the user.
 Inversely, objects such as State doesn't have to change because a State name (i.e. Massachusetts) typically doesn't change.
-So for all changed data, I initialized in the Shared State and for non-changing data, I kept in the local component.</p>
+For all two-way bound data, I initialized in the Shared State and for single bind, I kept locally in the component.</p>
   </li>
   <li>
     <b>Learning about Shared State</b>